ptasker/petetasker.com/content/blog/using-async-await-jquerys-ajax.md

 ---
 <small>Photo by [Denys Nevozhai](https://unsplash.com/photos/2vmT5_FeMck?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)</small>

-> If you’re like me, you’re probably stuck using jQuery more often than not.
-It’s everywhere, and to be honest it’s a solid, mature library.
-It’s also often already loaded on the page, especially if you’re working with WordPress.

 If you’re like me, you’re probably stuck using jQuery more often than not.
 It’s everywhere, and to be honest it’s a solid, mature library.
 It’s also often already loaded on the page, especially if you’re working with WordPress.

 Outside of DOM manipulations (which you can now do *mostly* with native JS), jQuery’s `$.ajax()` method is really handy and works well.